"Knowledge and intuition are both necessary. Either one,

 -Sean Ali

-Student, Bassist, New York City
+Bassist, New York City

 I met Eric in 1992.
 I have been studying music with him ever since we met.
 Although I have had many teachers prior to meeting Eric, and some others since, I can say unequivocally that he is the best teacher I have ever had.
 I truly believe that whatever success I have experienced in my career thus far can be directly traced back to things I learned from Eric.
 Not only do I have the highest respect for him as a musician; I feel that his wide and varied experience in music, in addition to his strong teaching and communication skills, distinguish him from the vast majority of other teachers.
 I feel very lucky to be able to study with someone so uniquely qualified to help aspiring musicians.